TedTschopp/tschopp.net/_posts/2018-04-22-Dungeons-and-Dragons-5th-Edition-Rules-For-Gamma-World-Weapons.md

 **_Two-Handed._** This weapon requires two hands when you attack with it.

 **_Versatile._** This weapon can be used with one or two hands.
 A damage value in parentheses appears with the property—the damage when the weapon is used with two hands to make a melee attack.

-The following was adapted from the D&D DMG

 **_Explosive._** The explosive property denotes that the weapon does damage to everyone within the weapon’s radius as calculated from the point of impact.
 The number found after the Explosive keyword is the DC for the dexterity check that is required to avoid damage.